 - Duration: 5–6 hours (about 35-40 minutes inside the volcano).

 - Fitness level needed: Moderate (the difficulty is 2 out of a possible 5).
 No knowledge of hiking or climbing is required.
 It’s not an uphill walk, but the surface is partly uneven.
 This is NOT a tour for those in no or limited physical shape.

 - Bring with you: Good hiking shoes and warm clothes.
 The weather in the mountains is unpredictable and can be very different from what it is or seems from the down-town center.
 Wear warm clothes .
-Sneakers and jeans are NOT a good choice.
+Sneakers and jeans are NOT a wise choice.

 - Distance walked: Approximately 3 km (2 miles) each way.
 The walk usually takes around 45–50 minutes (depending on the condition of people in the group).
 A guide will be with you at all times during the walk.

 - Price: ISK 39.000.

-Now, you might be thinking that this tour is crazy and must be dangerous.
+Now, you might be thinking that the idea of this tour is crazy and must be dangerous.
 But don’t worry, you will be surrounded by expert guides at all times and you can rest assured that extreme safety precautions are taken at every step of the process.

 We have a few videos that give a glimpse into what the experience is like.
 You can watch them all in our video gallery.

 The below video should also give you a good idea of what it’s all about: